The College and Career Center's mission is to Engage, Equip, and Empower every student by helping them:

 Essay Information + Resources

-The college essay on Common App, Coalition App, and most internal college applications is an opportunity for students to share who they are and what they will bring to a school's campus.
-Most colleges require at least one essay/personal statement and is the part of the application students are likely to spend the most amount of time on.
+The college essay on Common App and institutional applications is an opportunity for students to share who they are and what they will bring to a school's campus.

 Students should plan to dedicate a considerable amount of time brainstorming, writing, editing, asking for feedback, making corrections, and fine tuning their essay.
 Keep in mind most "competitive" colleges will require more than one writing supplement so planning ahead is essential.